What is backup and disaster recovery?

 When you perform a full backup, it’ll contain a complete backup of all selected data.
-When the next backup is scheduled to run, the entire list of files and folders will be copied again (regardless of whether or not any changes have been made).
-This simplifies the restore process, as the complete dataset lives in each and every backup task, but it also consumes the most storage space and can cause backups to take quite a bit of time to complete.
+When the next backup is scheduled to run, the entire list of files and folders will be copied again (regardless of whether any changes have been made).
+This simplifies the restore process, as the complete dataset lives in each backup task.
+However, this method consumes the most storage space and can cause backups to take quite a bit of time to complete.

-Incremental backup is largely the same as differential backup, with one important difference - after the initial full backup, subsequent backups store changes that have been made since the previous backup cycle whether it was a full or an incremental cycle.
+Incremental backup is essentially the same as differential backup, with one crucial difference.
+After the initial full backup, subsequent backups store changes that have been made since the previous backup cycle, whether it was a full or an incremental cycle.

 Mirror backup is, as the name suggests, a real-time duplicate of the source being backed up.
 With mirror backups, when a file in the source is deleted, that file is eventually also deleted in the mirror backup.
-Because of this, mirror backups should be used with caution as a file that is deleted by accident, sabotage or through a virus may also cause that same file in mirror to be deleted.
-Some do not consider a mirror to be a backup.
+Therefore, mirror backups should be used with caution as a file deleted by accident, sabotage, or through a virus may also cause that same file to be deleted in the mirror location.
+Some industry professionals do not consider a mirror to be a “true” backup.

-Many online backup services offer a mirror backup with a 30-day delete.
-This means that when you delete a file on your source, that file is kept on the storage server for at least 30 days before it is eventually deleted.
-This helps strike a balance offering a level of safety while not allowing the backups to keep growing since online storage can be relatively expensive.
+Many online backup and disaster recovery services offer a mirror backup with a 30-day delete.
+This means that when you delete a file on your source, that file is kept on the storage server for at least 30 days before deletion.
+This helps balance a level of safety with the efficient use of online storage, which can be relatively expensive.

 - The backup is clean and does not contain old and obsolete files

 Local backup is any backup where the storage medium is kept on-site.
-Typically, storage is plugged in directly to the source computer being backed up, or is connected through a local area network to the source being backed up.
-This is the most basic form of backup and data-loss prevention, and contains several inherent disaster-related risks as there is no offsite redundancy or cloud component.
+Typically, storage is plugged in directly to the source computer being backed up or connected to the source through a local area network (LAN).
+This is what backup and disaster recovery is in its most basic form.
+The challenge, however, is this method contains several inherent disaster-related risks as there is no off-site redundancy or cloud component.

-Cloud or remote backup is a type of offsite backup that allows users to access restore or administer backups either while located at the source location or an offsite location.
-Data here is backed up in the cloud (either directly, or via a local appliance); this type of backup provides some of the strongest available protection against natural disasters and unplanned downtime.
+Cloud or remote backup is a type of off-site backup that allows users to access, restore, or administer backups at the source location or off-site.
+Data here is backed up in the cloud (either directly or via a local appliance).
+This type of backup provides some of the strongest available protection against natural disasters and unplanned downtime.

-Typical cloud backup solutions, also known as online backup, focus on copying data files to a physically remote location, which is great for disaster recovery.
-Hybrid backup integrates cloud backup and local backup to deliver system recovery, rapid file restores, and disaster recovery.
+Typical cloud backup solutions, also known as online backup, focus on copying data files to a physically remote location which is great for disaster recovery.
+Hybrid backup integrates cloud backup and local backup into one effective backup and disaster recovery solution.

-Hybrid cloud data recovery backs up each production server as a virtual machine image, either by making a copy of the current VM or by converting physical servers to VM images (a process referred to as physical to virtual, or P2V) as part of the backup process.
-The local appliance stores these images just like it does regular file backups but also provides a platform on which they can be restarted in case the primary server goes down.
+Hybrid cloud data recovery backs up each production server as a virtual machine image, either by copying the current VM or converting physical servers to VM images (a process referred to as physical to virtual, or P2V) as part of the backup process.
+The local appliance stores these images just like it does regular file backups but also provides a platform on which they can be restarted if the primary server goes down.

 Why do businesses need BDR?